When I wrote about how a digital-first approach changes a journalist’s work, people asked for more examples.

 What’s the right approach for your beat?

-I’ve raised some questions here, but your answers will vary by beat, by story and by where you are on the Digital First learning curve.
-I recognize that most reporters, including those working for Digital First Media, don’t yet have all the skills being discussed here, and aren’t yet fully following the processes I’ve described here.
+I’ve raised some questions here, but your answers will vary by beat, by story and by where you are on the digital-first learning curve.
+I recognize that most reporters don’t yet have all the skills being discussed here, and aren’t yet fully following the processes I’ve described here.
 Discuss with your editor what you’re already doing well and what you need to work on next.
-Editors, discuss with reporters what they should do to pursue a Digital First course (and how that changes your work).
+Editors, discuss with reporters what they should do to pursue a digital-first course (and how that changes your work).